Ludwig Mond: Family and personal

 In October 1866 Mond married his cousin Frida Löwenthal (1847–1923) in her native town of Cologne.
-They soon moved to England and had two sons, Robert and Alfred.
+They soon moved to England and had two sons, Robert and Alfred, who was later known as the 1st Lord Melchett.
 In 1880 he took British nationality.
 While he was establishing his business the family lived at Winnington and in 1884 they moved to London.
 From the early 1890s on, he spent most of his winters in Rome at his home there.
 This home, the Palazzo Zuccari, was first leased and then (1904) bought in the name of his wife's friend Henriette Hertz, who developed it into a study centre for the history of art now called Bibliotheca Hertziana.
 He died in his London home, 'The Poplars', Avenue Road, near Regent's Park.
 Although he had never practised any religion he was buried with Jewish rites at St Pancras cemetery where his sons erected a mausoleum.
 His estate was valued at £1 million.